On cross-validated Lasso in high dimensions: Simulations

-The bottom-right panel of Figure 5.1 depicts the histogram for the the number of non-zero coefficients of the cross-validated Lasso estimator.
-Overall, this panel suggests that the cross-validated Lasso estimator tends to select too many covariates: the number of selected covariates with large probability varies between $5$ and $30$ even though there are only 4 non-zero coefficients in the true model.
+The bottom-left and bottom-right panels of Figure \ref{fig:1} depict the histograms for the numbers of non-zero coefficients of the CV-Lasso estimator and B-Lasso estimator respectively.
+Overall, these panels suggest that the CV-Lasso estimator tends to select too many covariates: the number of selected covariates with large probability varies between $5$ and $30$ even though there are only 4 non-zero coefficients in the true model.
+The B-Lasso estimator is more sparse than the CV-Lasso estimator: it selects around $5$ to $15$ covariates with large probability.

+Figure \ref{fig:2} includes the simulation results for DGP1 when $n=100$, $ p=400$ and $\rho =0.75$.
+The estimation errors of the Lasso estimators are inflated when $p$ is much bigger than the sample size.
+The estimation error of CV-Lasso under the prediction norm is increased from $0.4481$ to $0.7616$ when $p$ is increased from $40$ to $400$, although it remains the best compared with SZ-Lasso and B-Lasso estimators.
+Similar phenomena are observed for the estimation error under the $L^{2}$ norm and the out-of-sample prediction norm.
+On the other hand, the estimation error of the CV-Lasso is slightly larger than the SZ-Lasso and B-Lasso under the $ L^{1}$ norm.
+For the sparsity of the Lasso estimators, the CV-Lasso is much less sparse than the B-Lasso: it selects around $5$ to $50$ covariates with large probability while the B-Lasso only selects $8$ to $22$ covariates with large probability.

-For all other experiments, the simulation results on the mean of estimation error of the Lasso estimators can be found in Table 5.1.
-For simplicity, we only report the minimum over $\lambda\in\Lambda_n$ of mean of the estimation error of $\lambda $-Lasso in Table 5.1.
-The results in Table 5.1 confirm findings in Figure 5.1: the mean of the estimation error of CV-Lasso is very close to the minimum mean of the estimation errors of the $\lambda$-Lasso estimators under both DGPs for all combinations of $n$ and $p$ considered in all three norms.
+For all other experiments, the simulation results on the mean of estimation error of the Lasso estimators can be found in Table 1.
+For simplicity, we only report the minimum over $\lambda \in \Lambda _{n}$ of mean of the estimation error of $\lambda $-Lasso and the mean of the estimation error of B-Lasso in Table 1.
+The results in Table 1 confirm findings in Figure \ref {fig:1} and Figure \ref{fig:2}: the mean of the estimation error of CV-Lasso is close to the minimum mean of the estimation errors of the $\lambda $ -Lasso estimators under both DGPs for all combinations of $n$, $p$ and $\rho $ considered in all three norms.
 Their difference becomes smaller when the sample size $n$ increases.
-The mean of the estimation error of P-Lasso is much larger than that of CV-Lasso in most cases and is smaller than that of CV-Lasso only in $L^1$-norm when $n=100$ and $p=400$.
+The mean of the estimation error of B-Lasso is larger than that of CV-Lasso in cases when $p$ is relatively small or the regressors $X$ have strong correlation, while the B-Lasso has smaller estimation error when $p$ is much larger than $n$ and the regressors $X$ are weakly correlated.
+When the correlations of the regressors $X$ become stronger and the largest eigenvalue of ${\mathrm{E}}[XX^{\prime }]$ becomes bigger, the mean of the estimation error of the CV-Lasso estimator is slightly enlarged and is much less effected compared with the B-Lasso estimator.
+For example, in DGP1 with $n=100$ and $p=40$, the mean of estimation error of CV-Lasso estimator increases\ $5.39\%$ when\ $\rho $ is changed from $0.5$ to $0.75$ (and the largest eigenvalue of ${\mathrm{E}} [XX^{\prime }]$ increases from $2.97$ to $6.64$), while the B-Lasso estimator has a $28\%$ increase.